 ・that there is a fire (kaji)

 ・location (address) of the fire

-・any nearby landmarks if you don't know the exact address of the site (you may also use a public payphone to let the operator know where you are calling from)
+・any nearby buildings and/or stores if you don't know the exact address of the site

 ・what is on fire